|

 A Pennsylvania native, he received his Bachelor of Science in Business Administration from Elizabethtown College in 1981, his Master of Divinity from Holy Cross Greek Orthodox School of Theology in 1985 and his Master of Business Administration from the University of Pittsburgh Graduate School of Business in 1986.

-He has also been actively involved in Orthodox Missions, leading mission teams of teenagers and parents on home-building and service projects to Rosarito, Mexico, with Project Mexico, and to the Blackfoot Indian Reservation in Browning, Montana, with YOCAMA (Young Orthodox Christian Missionary Adventues).
+Father John has also been actively involved in Orthodox Missions, leading mission teams of teenagers and parents on home-building and service projects to Rosarito, Mexico, with Project Mexico, to the Blackfoot Indian Reservation in Browning, Montana, with YOCAMA (Young Orthodox Christian Missionary Adventues) and to Appalachia with FOCUS Appalachia.

 Father Radu Bordeianu has served as Assistant Priest of Holy Trinity Church since September, 2006.